arikroc/supplements-for-alcohol-users/README.md

 **To boost brain health given alcohol's impact**

 - Piracetam or Noopept.
-Noopept may be preferred. "take 10 – 30 mg, once a day" for 30-50 days after reducing alcohol intake.
+Noopept may be preferred.
+If noopept "take 10 – 30 mg, once a day" for 30-50 days after reducing alcohol intake.

 **General deficiencies induced by alcohol use over time**